-If your soon-to-be-ex spouse was a reckless spender, it likely will not affect property division during your divorce.
+If your soon-to-be ex-spouse was a reckless spender, it’s not likely to affect property division during your divorce.
 In some extreme cases of spending, it might, but those instances are generally the exception.
 To find out whether your spouse’s habits like reckless spending affect a divorce, schedule a consult with divorce attorney Molly B. Kenny by calling 425-460-0550.

 How Does Property Division Work in Washington?

 Money issues, including debt and asset division, are one of the key areas of contention during a divorce.
 Many people with spouses that spent large sums of marital funds or racked up debt buying personal, lavish items feel that the spending spouse should be solely liable for those debts.
 And while that is understandable, the courts generally do not agree.

 Washington is a community property state.
 This means that all assets and debts each spouse earned or incurred during the course of the marriage are community or joint property and are thus subject to even division during a divorce.

 It does not matter which spouse made the purchases, which spouse earned the funds to make the purchases, or what the purchases were – if your spouse accrued the debt between the date of your marriage and the date of your divorce, half of that debt may become yours.